 Strict rules are imposed on GBST requiring it to disclose price sensitive information to the market and the company has implemented strong procedures to control and ensure its continuous disclosure obligations are met.
 No GBST Director, employee or contractor is permitted to trade while they are in possession of inside information.
 The GBST Securities Trading Policy and Continuous Disclosure Policy can be found below.

-The Board has established an Audit and Risk Committee (‘ARC’) to focus on the company’s internal control framework to ensure that the company’s financial performance and reporting is safeguarded from abuses.
+The Board has established an Audit and Risk Management Committee (‘ARC’) to focus on the company’s internal control framework to ensure that the company’s financial performance and reporting is safeguarded from abuses.
 In addition to the ARC, the Board uses external auditors and requires written confirmation from the CEO and CFO that the financial reports are accurate and are produced with systems and procedures in place that ensure they reflect the company’s financial condition and relevant accounting standards.

 GBST’s business is driven by its management and staff.
 As a result the Board has in place a Nominations and Remuneration Committee (‘NRC’) to consider matters such as its own performance and the remuneration policies of GBST.
 The NRC’s goal is to ensure that high quality staff are attracted to and remain with GBST to improve and protect shareholder value.